pythonarcade/arcade/doc/programming_guide/sound.rst

 The following subheadings will explain each option in detail.

 .. [#meaningbestformatheader]
-   See :ref:`pgsound-reliability` to learn more.
+   See :ref:`sound-compat-easy` to learn more.

 .. [#staticsourcefoot]
    See the :py:class:`pyglet.media.StaticSource` class used by arcade.